-The Edo/Tokyo artist Toyohara Chikanobu (豊原周延 1838–1912; also Yôshû Chikanobu 楊洲周延 and real name Hashimoto Naoyoshi 橋本直義) was a retainer of the Sakakibara clan of Takada Domain in Echigo Province.
-As a Tokugawa loyalist, he fought (contemporary accounts indicate he conducted himself bravely and honorably) for the shogunate as a member of an elite force called the Shôgitai (彰義隊, Battalion to Demonstrate Righteousness) in the Battle of Ueno (Ueno Sensô: 上野戦争) on July 4, 1868 and in the Battle of Hakodate (Hakodate Sensô: 函館戦争) between from December 4, 1868 to June 27, 1869.
-The latter was the last stage in the armed rebellion called the Boshin War (Boshin Sensô: 戊辰戦争) between shogunate and imperial armies.
-Following the Shôgitai's surrender, he was remanded along with others to the authorities in the Takada domain.
-In 1875, he traveled to Tokyo and found work as an illustrator for the Kaishin Shinbun (Progressive Newspaper 改進新聞).
-At the same time, he produced woodblock prints in the late ukiyo-e style.
-Although he had some training in Kanô-school painting, Chikanobu preferred ukiyo-e and began his studies with a disciple of Keisai Eisen (渓斎英泉 1790-1848).
+The Edo/Tokyo artist Toyohara Chikanobu (豊原周延 1838–1912; also Yôshû Chikanobu 楊洲周延 and real name Hashimoto Naoyoshi 橋本直義) had training in Kanô-school painting, but he preferred ukiyo-e.
+He began his studies with a disciple of Keisai Eisen (渓斎英泉 1790-1848).
 He then joined the studio of Ichiyûsai Kuniyoshi (歌川國芳 1798-1861) around 1852, using the name Yoshitsuru.
-After Kuniyoshi's death, he studied with Utagawa Kunisada (歌川國貞 1786-1865), sometimes signing as Yôshû, and finally with Toyohara Kunichika (豊原國周 1835-1900), calling himself Isshunsai Chikanobu.
-Once established, he created print designs with many themes, foremost among them bijinga (美人画 pictures of beautiful women) and sensô-e (戦争絵 pictures of war or warrior prints), includiing many triptychs depicting events from the aforementioned Boshin War as well as the Satsuma Rebellion (Seinan Sensô: 西南戦争) in 1877.
+After Kuniyoshi's death, he studied with Utagawa Kunisada (歌川國貞 1786-1865), sometimes signing as Yôshû (楊洲), and finally with Toyohara Kunichika (豊原國周 1835-1900), calling himself Isshunsai Chikanobu and focusing on actor portraiture.
+Once established, Chikanobu created print designs with many themes, foremost among them bijinga (美人画 pictures of beautiful women) and sensô-e (戦争絵 pictures of war or warrior prints), includiing many triptychs depicting events from the aforementioned Boshin War as well as the Satsuma Rebellion (Seinan Sensô: 西南戦争) in 1877.
 Other subjects included historical scenes, kabuki, famous places (meisho 名所絵), portrayals of the emperor, and pasttimes of women.
-As a late master of bijin-ga, he produced numerous images and series of beauties in single sheets, diptych, and triptychs.
+As a late master of bijin-ga, he produced numerous images and series of beauties in single sheets, diptychs, and triptychs.

 The subject of Chikanobu's print links the woman with Saigô Takamori (西郷隆盛 1828-77).
 For more about this important historical figure, see Yoshimine print (YMN02).